-- 13. Members are expected to be on time for all 4-H shows.
-To ensure that the show runs in a timely fashion, please plan to have your animals near the arena gate one class prior to your own class. - 14.
+- 12. NO TIE-UPS WILL BE ALLOWED INSIDE THE SHOW ARENA DURING JUDGING.
+All livestock must be outside the show arena during livestock shows unless entered in class being judged. - 13.
+All exhibitors are expected to wear appropriate show attire for the species they are showing.
+Open toe shoes, crocs, or half shoes, shorts, skirts, baseball hats are not acceptable for any animal shows.
+Show attire requires a shirt with sleeves, jeans/pants, boots or shoes with backs. - 14.
+Members are expected to be on time for all 4-H shows.
+To ensure that the show runs in a timely fashion, please plan to have your animals near the arena gate one class prior to your own class.
+No classes will be rerun or repeated for any reason. - 15.
 Champions will be selected from first-place, A-rated animals.
 Reserve Champions may be selected from the remaining first-place animals.
 The second-place animal in the class of the champion can be called into the ring for consideration at the judge's discretion.
-Extension Staff and or designated personnel will decide on number of champions/reserve champions based on number of entries.
+Extension Staff and or designated personnel will decide on the number of champions/reserve champions based on number of entries.